 Database backup and restore shall be performed using a standard SQL database management tool.
-It is recommended that all RayStation 2024B databases (RayStationPatientDB,

-RayStationMachineDB, RayStationClinicDB and RayStationResourceDB) are set to recovery model full.
+It is recommended that all RayStation v2025 databases are set to recovery model full.
 This option makes it possible to run frequent backups and minimizes the risk of losing data in a database crash.

-Maintenance type Description Regular backups Regular backups of all RayStation databases should be scheduled and the success of these backups should be verified on a regular basis.
-Full backups: We recommend that full backups are performed as often as time, space and system usage allows.
-Differential backups: We recommend that differential backups are performed as often as time, space and system usage allows.
-Transaction Log Backups: We recommend that Transaction Log Backups are performed on an hourly basis - but the frequency can be increased or decreased based on the specific clinic needs.
+Maintenance type Description Regular backups Regular backups of all RayStation databases should be scheduled and the success of these backups should be verified on a regular basis. • Full backups : We recommend that full backups are performed as often as time, space and system usage allows. • Differential backups : We recommend that differential backups are performed as often as time, space and system usage allows. • Transaction Log Backups : We recommend that Transaction Log Backups are performed on an hourly basis - but the frequency can be increased or decreased based on the specific clinic needs.
 It is recommended to bring a database backup off-site on a daily basis.
 SQL Server OS mainte- nance We recommend that the fragmentation on drives hosting the SQL data files should be checked for defragmentation.
 Where defragmentation is required this should be performed during maintenance windows.
-Indexing With additions, edits and changes to patient plans, the databases (particularly the Patient Database) can become fragmented.
+Indexing With additions, edits and changes to patient plans, the databases (par- ticularly the Patient Database) can become fragmented.
 We recommend that an additional task to re-organize the databases is included in the database maintenance plan at an appropriate time (e.g., immediately following a full backup once a week).
-Statistics Updating statistics is important to ensure that queries compile with upto-date statistics.
-We recommend setting the databases to AUTO_CRE-ATE_STATISTICS ON and scheduling an update statistics task along with the re-indexing process to keep the statistics up-to-date as the data stored in the databases change.
+Statistics Updating statistics is important to ensure that queries compile with up- to-date statistics.
+We recommend setting the databases to AUTO_CRE- ATE_STATISTICS ON and scheduling an update statistics task along with the re-indexing process to keep the statistics up-to-date as the data stored in the databases change.
+Certificate and master key backup SQL server certificates and master key are essential for database en- cryption.
+If a certificate or master key is lost, all data in the database is lost.
+Therefore, the SQL server certificate and the master key must be backed up before a database is encrypted.